 THEN THERE WERE THREE

-It must have been the excess of grapes that had me up in the night.
+It must have been an excess of grapes that had me up in the night.
 I suppose it served me right for pinching them off the kitchen table.
-I wasn’t the only one up and about, old Owl surveyed the scene, looking for possible captures, while in the near vicinity his mate hooted and the fox hunted, his eyes lit up by the moonlight.
+I wasn’t the only one up and about.
+Old Owl surveyed the scene, looking for possible captures, while in the near vicinity his mate hooted and the fox hunted, his eyes lit up by the moonlight.

 Although Ginger got on well with animals and humans he didn’t seem to relate well to cats, that is until two males were brought in to help keep the mice at bay.
 I suppose it was because they were now part of the farm that he made the effort to be friendly.

-The two cats were fairly friendly towards each other but occasional squabbles broke out.
-If one tried to sample the other’s food there would be lots of hissing and chasing, while a bewildered Ginger looked on.
-I didn’t stand any nonsense; if they started a power struggle in front of me I put my paw down hard on one of their heads.
+The two cats were fairly friendly towards each other but occasionally squabbles broke out.
+If one tried to sample the others food there would be lots of hissing and chasing while a bewildered Ginger looked on.
+I didn’t stand any nonsense; if they started a power struggle in front of me, I put my paw down hard on one of their heads.